xliuhw/NLU-Evaluation-Data/README.md

 2. AnnotatedData (25716 Lines): annotated for Intents and Entities, organized in csv format.

-   The annotated csv file has following columns: userid	answerid	scenario	intent	status	answer_annotation	notes	suggested_entities answer_normalised	answer	question
+   The annotated csv file has following columns: userid, answerid, scenario, intent, status, answer_annotation, notes, suggested_entities<br/>
+   answer_normalised, answer, question<br/>

    Most of them come from the original data collection, we keep them here for monitoring of the afterwards processing.

-   "answer" contains the original user answers.
+   "answer" contains the original user answers.<br/>
-   "answer_normalised" were normalised from "answer".
+   "answer_normalised" were normalised from "answer".<br/>
    "notes" was used for the annotators.
-They put some notes there if they have changed anything.
+They put some notes there if they have changed anything.<br/>
    "status" was used for annotation and post processing.
-The utterance will be ignored by the post
+The utterance will be ignored by the post<br/>
-       processing scripts if the column content starts with 'IRR_' "answer_annotation" contains the annotated results, it will be used for generating the train/test datasets, along with "scenario", "intent" and "status"
+       processing scripts if the column content starts with 'IRR_'<br/>
+   "answer_annotation" contains the annotated results, it will be used for generating the train/test<br/>
+    datasets, along with "scenario", "intent" and "status"<br/>

 3. The 10-fold cross-validation we used (here for reference only)